handshake-org/hsd/README.md

 ## Disclaimer

-HSK does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
+HSKD does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
 You and you alone are responsible for securing your money.

 ## Contribution and License Agreement